Order Management for Multichannel Ecommerce: When Accepting Orders Becomes the Hard Part

 Order management in multichannel ecommerce isn't about processing individual transactions—it's about orchestrating multiple independent systems that all believe they're authoritative.
 Your Shopify store doesn't check with eBay before confirming a sale.
 WooCommerce doesn't ask Etsy for permission.
 They all accept orders based on data that's already outdated by the time the customer clicks "buy now."

-This is why a multichannel order system needs to do more than aggregate orders from different sources.
-It needs to prevent those sources from making promises you can't keep.
+This is why a multichannel order workflow needs to do more than aggregate orders from different sources.
+It needs to make conflicting commitments visible before fulfillment falls apart.

 The Anatomy of an Oversell